If Ring notifications sent to your Android device are delayed, or if you aren’t receiving them at all, try the tips below to resolve these issues.

 Reset Your Ring App

 If you still have issues, you may need to reset your Ring app.
 Do this by deleting the app from your device.
 Then, go to the Google Play store, find the Ring app and reinstall it.
-You won’t have to set up your devices again; simply log back in, and you should be good to go.
+You won’t have to set up your devices again, simply log back in and all of your devices will still be installed.